 Behold, 3 Ingredient Strawberry Ice Cream.

 YUM!
-This ice cream is amazing for several reasons:
+This ice cream is amazing for four reasons:

 Our family loves ice cream and I’m guessing that your family does as well.
 We have a few go to recipes but this is by far our favorite.
 I love the simplicity of it – I can literally whip this recipe up in a matter of minutes while my cuties wait with anxious tummies.